 The Falls Retreat is the perfect escape from busy life and an ideal stop when cycling the Hauraki Rail Trail.
 Visitors can enjoy delicious food and warm hospitality in this beautiful setting.
 Located in the Karangahake Gorge, The Falls Retreat offers award winning dining and accomodation options.

 The wood fired oven serves gourmet pizzas and rustic slow cooked food.
 The weekly changing a la carte menu utilises seasonal home grown and local produce.
-The Bistro is open 5 days for lunch and dinner (closed Mondays and Tuesdays) from 11.30am - late.
+The Bistro's opening times vary across the seasons, so make sure you check before your visit.

 If you and the kids love cheese, Matatoki is a must.
 This cheese factory also has a licensed Cafe, cheese tastings, and a fabulous animal farm.
 The family of alpacas, rabbits, guinea pigs, chickens, budgies, quails, canaries and Cookie the spotty sheep offer great entertainment for the whole family.